dogweather/forkful/content/en/php/dates-and-times/comparing-two-dates.md

   \ which one is earlier or later.
 Programmers do it to handle scheduling, event\u2026"
 lastmod: '2024-03-13T22:45:00.178429-06:00'
 model: gpt-4-1106-preview
-summary: "Comparing two dates means checking if they're the same, or finding out which\
-  \ one is earlier or later.
-Programmers do it to handle scheduling, event\u2026"
+summary: Comparing two dates means checking if they're the same, or finding out which one is earlier or later.
 title: Comparing two dates
 weight: 27
 ---